nordstrom-innovation/dotfiles/README.md

-# westcave Dot Files
+# Innovation Lab Pairing Station Dot Files

-These are the configuration files I want to have in every Linux box I use.
+These are the configuration files I want to have on every pairing station I use.

-Original files copied from jdevera/dotfiles.
-As these are highly preferential, I don't recommend a fork.
+Original files copied from [westcave](https://github.com/westcave/dotfiles).
+They were then adapted for use with OS X and Linux-specific configuration was removed.

 ## Installation

-    git clone git://github.com/westcave/dotfiles ~/.dotfiles
+    git clone git://github.com/nordstrom-innovation/dotfiles.git ~/.dotfiles
-    cd ~/.dotfiles
-    bash install
+    ~/.dotfiles/install

 ## Contents

-Most files handle Bash or Vim configuration, additional files for utilities such as GNU Screen and Git.
+Most files handle Bash and text editor configuration (Vim, and TextMate 2, so far), as well as additional files for configuring utilities such as iTerm2, GNU Screen, Git, ack and rvm.

 ### Configuration file generators